meaxsom/timezone/README.md

 A command line implementation of [Coding Challenge #85](https://codingchallenges.substack.com/p/coding-challenge-85-time-zone-converter)

-Using this as a vehicle to understand the C# language, ecosystem, guidelines; the .Net framework; VS Code as the IDE for a C# project; and using an AI assistant ([Phind](https://www.phind.com)) - as opposed to Google'ing - to answer questions/find solutions.
+Using this as a vehicle to understand the C# language, its ecosystem, and coding guidelines; the .Net framework; VS Code as the IDE for a C# project; and using an AI assistant ([Phind](https://www.phind.com)) - as opposed to Google'ing - to answer questions/find solutions.

 ## Activity

 ### Day 1

 #### Step 0
-Used an premade Dev container for C#/.Net development.
+Used a premade Dev container for C#/.Net development.
 Reasonbally easy to set up.
 Rather than setting up a dev container for each C# project, I'll use a single container and just have different repos for the project.

 Spent some time asking Phind about structuring C# projects, the difference/relationship between a "project" and a "solution", what VS code extensions to use/install, how to have VS code create a projects from a template, how to add in unit testing, and how `NuGet` packages are installed/dependencies created.